monicacpagani/SI507-HW6/README.md

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

-I would guess the fadeout specifies the number of milliseconds that it takes the "Not valid!" text to fade away when invalid input is submitted in the text box.
+I would guess the fadeout specifies the number of milliseconds that it takes the "Not valid!" or "Nice!" text to fade away when invalid input is submitted in the text box.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**